odewahn/jupyterhub-on-gcloud/readme.md

 What's not covered here:

 * How to set up an "authenticator" for JupyterHub so that you can control who can log into Jupyter and get a notebook.
 Right now, anyone can just log in with any username and password.
 Probably unwise.
 * How to handle persistent storage for the container.
 This is [dependent on an unmerged issue on docker-stacks project](https://github.com/jupyter/docker-stacks/pull/388).
-So, you won't be able to save the notebooks served via JupyterHub.
+So, you won't be able to save the notebooks served this instance of JupyterHub, but that should be fixed soon.

 ## Install the gcloud CLI